Nu metal: 1997–2001: Mainstream breakthrough

-Late in 2000, Linkin Park released their debut album Hybrid Theory, which was the best-selling debut album by any artist of any genre in the 21st century.
-The album was also the best-selling album of 2001, selling more than albums such as Celebrity by NSYNC and Hot Shot by Shaggy.
+Late in 2000, Linkin Park released their debut album Hybrid Theory, which was the best-selling debut album by any artist of any genre in the 21st century and nu metal's popularity peak.
+The album was also the best-selling album of 2001.
 Linkin Park earned a Grammy Award for their second single "Crawling".
 Their fourth single, "In the End", was released late in 2001 and peaked at number 2 on the Billboard Hot 100 in March 2002.
 In 2001, Linkin Park's album Hybrid Theory sold 4,800,000 copies in the United States, making it the highest-selling album of the year.
-Linkin Park's album Hybrid Theory was certified 12× platinum (diamond) by the RIAA and sold at least 10,222,000 copies in the United States.
-In 2000, Godsmack released their second studio album Awake, which was certified double platinum.
-The album's title track peaked at number 1 on the Mainstream Rock chart.
-Both the album's title track and the song "Sick of Life" have been featured on the United States Navy's television commercials.
+Linkin Park's album Hybrid Theory was certified 12× platinum by the RIAA and sold at least 10,222,000 copies in the United States.

 Crazy Town's debut album The Gift of Game peaked at number 9 on the Billboard 200, went platinum in February 2001, and sold at least 1,500,000 copies in the United States.
 Worldwide, the album sold at least 2,500,000 copies.
-Staind's 2001 album Break the Cycle debuted at number 1 on the Billboard 200 with at least 716,000 copies sold in its first week of release, selling more than albums such as Survivor by Destiny's Child, Lateralus by Tool and Miss E...
-So Addictive by Missy Elliott.
+Staind's 2001 album Break the Cycle debuted at number 1 on the Billboard 200 with at least 716,000 copies sold in its first week of release.
 Break the Cycle by Staind was certified 5× platinum by the RIAA, with 4,240,000 copies sold in 2001 in the United States.
 Although the album featured nu metal tracks, a lot of the album showed Staind moving to a softer sound.
 Noting Staind's change in style to a softer sound, Tommy Udo of Brave Nu World wrote: "It's often said that nobody over the age of 24 could possibly like Limp Bizkit or Korn, but Staind are a more mainstream band and their songs are likely to appeal to a much bigger fanbase."